Alexander-J-Porter/IBM-Data-Analyst-End-to-End-Capstone-Project-using-Python-SQL-Tableau/README.md

 * Gain insights into current programming and database trends that can inform future hiring and training strategies.
 * Understand how job and career satisfaction correlate with professional development opportunities, allowing for tailored employee engagement initiatives.
 * Recognize the importance of community involvement and open-source contributions in enhancing developer job satisfaction.
-* Develop a comprehensive understanding of the diverse needs within the developer community, leading to improved talent acquisition and retention strategies.
+* Develop a comprehensive understanding of the diverse needs within the developer community, leading to improved talent acquisition strategies and retention rate growth of 20%.

 **Data Sources:**